Treating Microtia with MEDPOR Ear Reconstruction

-There are a few options you have when considering ear reconstruction surgery for you or your child, including the MEDPOR™ auricular framework.
+There are a few options you have when considering ear reconstruction surgery for you or your child, including the MEDPOR auricular framework.
 This treatment option is recommended for select patients with microtia and other types of external ear damage.
-Dr. Griffiths can discuss the effectiveness of using MEDPOR™ for your child's specific ear condition.
+At our practice in Boise, ID, Russell H. Griffiths, MD can discuss the effectiveness of using MEDPOR™ ear reconstruction for your child's specific ear condition.

-How does Dr. Griffiths use MEDPOR™ with his One-Stage technique?
+How does Dr. Griffiths use MEDPOR with his One-Stage technique?

-For carefully selected patients, Dr. Griffiths recommends the MEDPOR™ framework.
+For carefully selected patients, Dr. Griffiths recommends the MEDPOR framework.
 The framework comes in two separate pieces, a base section and the helical rim.
-The MEDPOR™ auricular prosthesis has been around since the mid 1990’s.
+The MEDPOR auricular prosthesis has been around since the mid 1990s.
 It is made of compressed polyethylene beads and comes in two main pieces.
 During the operation the two pieces must be artistically assembled to match the predicted size and shape of the contralateral ear.
-The soft tissue coverage portions of the one-stage microtia reconstruction technique is the same as described above for the rib graft framework.
+The soft tissue coverage portions of the one-stage microtia reconstruction technique is the same as used for the rib graft framework.

-Advantages of using a MEDPOR™ framework include lower operating room time, avoidance of chest incision, ease of use, and the ability to be used by less experienced surgeons who do not have the artistic ability to carve ear framework out of cartilage.
-MEDPOR™ is also much stiffer than chest cartilage and withstands the contractile forces during the healing phase quite well.
-Natural appearing ears can be produced by experienced surgeons using MEDPOR™.
+Advantages of using a MEDPOR framework include lower operating room time, avoidance of chest incision, ease of use, and the ability to be used by less experienced surgeons who do not have the artistic ability to carve ear framework out of cartilage.
+MEDPOR is also much stiffer than chest cartilage and withstands the contractile forces during the healing phase quite well.
+Natural appearing ears can be produced by experienced surgeons using MEDPOR.

-When is canalplasty performed when MEDPOR™ is used for a one-stage microtia reconstruction?
+When is canalplasty performed when MEDPOR is used for a one-stage microtia reconstruction?

 Contact Us Today

-Dr. Griffiths has helped many parents decide on whether MEDPOR™ is the best course of treatment for their child.
-Contact us today to speak with Dr. Griffiths so you can discuss your child's specific case.
+Dr. Griffiths has helped many parents decide on whether MEDPOR is the best course of treatment for their child.
+Please give us a call at (208)433-1736, or send us a message online to schedule a consultation and discuss your child's specific case.

 “My son is experiencing a happiness and a confidence that I have never seen before.
 You have taken away a big, big hurt...Thank you for making my son happy.”
 Michael, Father of a Former Patient